Email Marketing Solutions: How to Display Images in Your Newsletter

 Add ‘ALT’ (Alternative text)

-A few tips before you get started:
+Here are a few tips before you get started:

-• Don’t use too many images, the logo and signature of your company will do, and don’t store them in the actual message (so that you can make changes in the future).
+• Don’t use too many images.
+The logo and signature of your company will do, and don’t store them in the actual message (so that you can make changes in the future).

 • It’s preferable that the main idea of your email can be understood without any of the images.